1000 Series: School & Community Relations

 1004 - Use of School Facilities

 The Linn-Mar Community School District facilities are owned, maintained, and supported by the public.
-The Board of Education actively seeks to respond to the educational, recreational, and cultural needs of its community through the total resources of the community schools.
+The Linn-Mar Board of Directors actively seeks to respond to the educational, recreational, and cultural needs of its community through the total resources of the community schools.
 The use of school facilities as centers for community participation should be encouraged whenever those activities are beneficial to the community at large.
 However, all school facilities have been primarily erected and maintained for the use of the students of the Linn-Mar Community School District and shall not be used for any other purpose that will conflict with that use.

 The facilities of the school district may be made available for use by certain local, social, civic, or service organizations when the use does not conflict with the education program or school-related activities, with due consideration given to the conservation of energy and district expenses.
 Users of district facilities must comply with all federal, state, and municipal equal opportunity laws, regulations prohibiting discrimination, and school board policies.
 The board reserves the right to deny use of district facilities to any group.
 The use of school facilities for religious services is intended only as a temporary rental service.
 Approval for building use shall be for one year in length maximum, with annual application.
 Only indoor sports will be provided indoor facility space for practices.
 Facilities may not be used for private parties, social events, celebrations, or similar exclusive use.
 Activities in the school facilities shall be supervised by an employee of the district or an adult group representative unless prior arrangements are made with the superintendent [or designee].
 Activities may begin as early as 6:00 AM and must end no later than 10:00 PM.
 It shall be within the discretion of the superintendent to allow use of district facilities on Sundays.